OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/excel-api-requirement-sets.md

 - [Where you can find the version and build number for an Office 365 client application](https://support.office.com/article/version-and-build-numbers-of-update-channel-releases-ae942449-1fca-4484-898b-a933ea23def7)
 - [Office Online Server overview](https://docs.microsoft.com/officeonlineserver/office-online-server-overview)

+## What’s new in Excel JavaScript API 1.8

+The Excel JavaScript API requirement set 1.8 features include APIs for PivotTables, data validation, charts, events for charts, performance options, and workbook creation.

+### PivotTable

+Wave 2 of the PivotTable APIs gives to control over the hierarchies in a PivotTable.
+Control the data and how it is aggregated.
+Our [PivotTable article]( https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-pivottables) has more on the new PivotTable functionality.

+### Data Validation

+Data validation gives you control of what a user enters in a worksheet.
+You can limit cells to pre-defined answer sets or give pop-up warnings about undesirable input.
+Learn more about [adding data validation to ranges](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-data-validation) today.

+### Charts

+Another round of Chart APIs brings even greater programmatic control over chart elements.
+You now have greater access to the legend, axes, trendline, and plot area.

+###Events

+More [events](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-events) have been added for charts.
+Have your add-in react to users interacting with the chart.
+You can also [toggle events](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/performance#enable-and-disable-events) firing across the entire workbook.

 ## What's new in Excel JavaScript API 1.7

-The Excel JavaScript API requirement set 1.7 features include APIs for charts, events, data validation, worksheets, ranges, document properties, named items, protection options and styles.
+The Excel JavaScript API requirement set 1.7 features include APIs for charts, events, worksheets, ranges, document properties, named items, protection options and styles.

 ### Customize charts